- Home

 Vitamin B1 is also added to other foods through fortification – for example, in pasta, bread, rice, fortified breakfast cereals, and flour.

-Most people can get sufficient amounts of B1 from their diet but for those who need it, supplementation is an option.
+Most people can get sufficient amounts of B1 from their diet, but for those who need it, supplementation is an option.

-What are the symptoms of vitamin B1 deficiency and who’s at risk?
+What are the symptoms of vitamin B1 deficiency, and who’s at risk?

-Not consuming enough vitamin B1 can cause deficiency.
+Not consuming enough vitamin B1 can cause a deficiency.
 This can happen in as little as three weeks and can affect the heart, immune system, and nervous system.

-Vitamin B1 deficiency is fairly uncommon in healthy adults with access to B1-rich foods.
+Vitamin B1 deficiency is uncommon in healthy adults with access to B1-rich foods.
 However, some factors can increase your risk.

 These include…